dudebehinddude/ITSC_2214_Extension/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request with any improvements.
+Please open an issue or submit a pull request.

 ## License